bigkorupto/awesome-nocode/README.md

 Beyond Future-Proof - Future Empowered.

 Technology comes at you fast.
-That funky Javascript library your UX guy told you about?
+That funky Javascript library your customer experience guy told you about?
 Already outdated.
 The mobile app you rolled last year?
 Ancient.

 When you code applications, you take on the heavy lifting of keeping them up to date.
 Want to use the latest HTML templating?
 Recode the app.
 Want to increase performance with a new caching layer?
 Recode the app.